200 Reasons to Advance Pediatric Orthopedic Care

 Priority Funding Needs

 Osteogenesis imperfecta (OI), or brittle bone disease, is a lifelong genetic condition that causes bones to break very easily.
 Currently, the only program in the Southwest is at Phoenix Children’s.
-A program endowment will provide sustainable funds for patient care, research and continued growth as the program cares for children of Arizona and the Southwest.
+A total of $605,000 is needed to support equipment needs for OI.

 Having a child who is critically or chronically ill or injured is difficult.
 Added financial stress can push a family to the breaking point.
 This fund assists with food, lodging and transportation so families can focus on the health of their child.